bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

    * Because we have data that is recorded on such a short time frame (1 day), it's unlikely to have any meaningful seasonality trends

 ![image](https://user-images.githubusercontent.com/79114425/210890640-2a1affa7-14c2-49d0-93ac-87c3a8a8141f.png)
+* While mse is a commmon measurement for success, I think in the case of this project, plotting the values gives us a much better idea of how models are performing relatively.
+The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends (up, down, or stationary)

 ## XGB and LSTM Models
 After building the baselines, I built two models that take multivariate inputs to see if we can improve, a LSTM and a XG Boosted Tree.